afontainec/chinchay-docs/docs/docs/overview.md

 *  [The stackexchange forum](https://softwareengineering.stackexchange.com/questions/127624/what-is-mvc-really)
 *  [The always useful Wikipedia article](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller)

 But in a nutshell, the code is logically separated in three areas.
 The model, where the logical-business code is written.
-They are the gateway to the database and would do most of the "important" job.
+They are the gateway to the database and would do most of the "important" work.
 The view manages all the UI logic and the controller is the interface that connects the view with the model.

 The [Command Line Interface](./cli) will allow you to generate files in this pattern to keep everything organized and clean.

 ## Updating the Database

 Chinchay works with [Postgres](https://www.postgresql.org/about/).
 This is the [database system](https://en.wikipedia.org/wiki/Database) that stores the data.
 As you may know the data is saved in tables.
-So how do we actually create or modify this tables?
+So how do we actually create or modify these tables?

 ### Schema Migrations